 The straightaway speed course, conditions permitting, will be an overall distance of at least five miles.
 If conditions permit, there will be two courses available.
-A "short GPS"course of three miles for vehicles under 175 MPH, and a "long" course of five miles for vehicles over 175 MPH.
+A "short" course of three miles for vehicles under 175 MPH, and a "long" course of five miles for vehicles over 175 MPH or as specified by the Contest Board.